typescript-eslint/typescript-eslint/packages/website/blog/2023-12-25-deprecating-formatting-rules.md

 **Our next major version, v7, will remove all deprecated rules.**

+> Note that the [`stylistic` configurations](/users/configs#stylistic) are not deprecated or recommended-against.
+> We'll continue to include those configs and their rules to help enforce TypeScript-related stylistic consistency for the forseeable future.

 ## Upgrading to ESLint Stylistic

 Although you can continue to use formatting rules in typescript-eslint for now, we don't plan on adding any new features or fixes to the rules.